 What does this mean to defendants?
 The statute itself, when it refers to “other bodily member” includes any body part.
 The limiting factor focuses on what the defendant intended to disable or disfigure.
 If the defendant did not intend to disable or disfigure the victim, mayhem has not occurred.
 Proving mayhem is easier, and more commonly done, with certain bodily parts (for example, when someone intends to, and bites off, an ear).
 In Quintana, the court found that a forehead qualified as an “other bodily member.”

 Further, the Court of Appeals in Wisconsin in Kirby v.
 State determined that in order to sustain a conviction, it must be shown that for an injury to constitute mayhem, the injury must be one of “great bodily harm.”
 The mere nick with a knife does not qualify as mayhem.
 The court came to its conclusion based on an analysis of common law, which required that it be shown that the mayhem affected one’s combat ability.
 Although today’s law clearly doesn’t require that it be shown the victim’s battling abilities be compromised, a simple cut doesn’t qualify.

-Although mayhem is not a common charge in Wisconsin, the criminal defense attorneys at Meyer Van Severen, S.C. can help you.
+Although mayhem is not a common charge in Wisconsin, the criminal defense attorneys at Van Severen Law Office can help you.
 The firm has fought mayhem charges for clients in the past.
 We can certainly help you.

-Contact Meyer Van Severen, S.C. immediately.
+Contact Van Severen Law Office immediately.
 Once we complete an initial consultation and decide to move forward, we’ll begin figuring out exactly how to defend your case.
 Trial?
 We can help.
 Pre-trial motions?
 We can also certainly help.
 Call (414) 270-0202.